cloudvista/iam/app-analysis/readme.md

 # VA TRM  Application Analysis
 https://www.oit.va.gov/Services/TRM/SearchPage.aspx#results

-Search VA TRM for technologies to assess the volume and variety of technologies used across the VA, and VistA and Microsoft technologies specifically.
+Search VA TRM for technologies to assess the volume and variety of all technologies used across the VA, as well as VistA- and Microsoft-specific technologies.
 Keywords searched were "VistA", "Microsoft", and "all" (dot).

 ### VistA technologies